arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators.md

 val parser : SourceCode -> AbstractSyntaxTree
 ```

-Most likely, you would like the parser to fail and to emit syntax
-errors in case there are any.
 If you think about it, that's not qualitatively different from
 deserializing a JSON string: